 Normal levels of teenage anxiety can often be alleviated by positive habits.
 Specifically, these include the following healthy behaviors.

 - Better sleep routines

 - Good nutrition

 - Authentic, compassionate connections with family and peers

 - Mindfulness practices like yoga and meditation.

 However, for young people suffering from a teen anxiety disorder, professional help is essential.
-Effective therapeutic modalities for teen anxiety include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivational Enhancement Therapy, and a wide range of experiential therapies.
+Effective therapeutic modalities for teen anxiety include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and a wide range of experiential therapies.
 In fact, more than 40 randomized clinical trials support the efficacy of CBT for the treatment of anxiety disorders in children and adolescents.